These are the top travel destinations for 2020, collated from data collected from thousands of travellers.

 Rail travel is already predicted as a trend for 2020.
 Skip the usual spots accessible only by car or plane and hop on a train instead.
 Dotted with green valleys, alpine villages and historic structures, this small mountainous country in the heart of Europe is best seen by train, as you access location only hikers, cattle, sheep or goats can get to.

 There are a few ways to experience the scenic rail.
-There is the hop on and off which gives you flexibility to stay in alpine villages and then connect with other train journeys.
-Or you can stay the entire trip on one train in a sleeper cabin to explore the alps.
+There is the hop on and off which gives you the flexibility to stay in alpine villages and then connect with other train journeys.
+Or you can stay the entire trip on one train in a sleeper cabin to explore the Alps.

 2. Glamping in the Kimberly Region

-If you don’t know what glamping, camping with resort like qualities, is on the way up again as people retreat to nature and away from big cities.
+If you don’t know what glamping, camping with resort-like qualities, is on the way up again as people retreat to nature and away from big cities.